 - You need access to more physical branches and ATM networks nationwide: Traditional banks have brick-and-mortar branches in one or more states.
 They also have wider access to more ATM networks, making it convenient for their customers to perform transactions.

-- You prefer a wide range of business banking products and services: A full-service bank offers various financial products and services, such as business checking and savings accounts, CDs, money market accounts, loans, credit cards, small business insurance, retirement plans, merchant services, and investments.
+- You prefer a wide range of business banking products and services: A full-service bank offers various financial products and services, such as business checking and savings accounts, certificates of deposit, money market accounts, loans, credit cards, small business insurance, retirement plans, merchant services, treasury management products, and investments.

 - You want to take advantage of advanced online and mobile banking options: Banks are equipped with great technology and offer a better online and mobile banking experience.
 If you don’t have a lot of cash transactions, consider opening an account with an online bank.
 A good starting point would be our guide to the best online business banks.

-- You seek fewer restrictions for opening an account: Banks are inclusive and don’t require any membership.
+- You seek fewer restrictions for opening an account: Banks are inclusive and don’t require any membership so that may be a good choice when opening a business bank account.

-Here are three of the best bank accounts for small businesses:
+Below are three of the best small business bank accounts:

 Credit Union vs Bank for Small Business: Features Compared